CIHC is making plastic lighter, stronger,

 The patent specifies the implementation of artificial intelligence and spectroscopy to predict the characteristics of fibres within bales of stalk before processing and quantifiably define the qualities of fibres after processing.

-SMART STALK SYSTEM: ENTERPRISE SOFTWARE TO MAXIMIZE PROFITS
+SMART STALK SYSTEM: DIGITAL BUSINESS PLATFORM TO MAXIMIZE PROFITS

 CIHC has engineered industry 4.0 software specifically for natural fibre processing and secondary production.